k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

    Generate a Broadway flow for the populated based on [populationRootTable.pop.flow](#populating-the-main-source-lu-table---logic) template (imported from the TDM Library):

-   - Right click the table name > **New Table Population Flow From Template > populationRootTable.pop.flow**.
-A popup window is opened.
+   - Right-click the table name > **New Table Population Flow From Template > populationRootTable.pop.flow**.
+A popup window opens.

    - Populate the popup window's settings as follows: